fosslinux/live-bootstrap/README.md

 #### Part 11: patch 2.5.9

-`patch` is a very useful tool at this stage, allowing us to make sigificantly more complex edits, including just changes to lines.
+`patch` is a very useful tool at this stage, allowing us to make significantly more complex edits, including just changes to lines.
 Luckily, we are able to patch patch using sed only.